 Don’t violate Illinois court orders!
 If you must deviate from the strict language of an Illinois court order, then file a motion to modify that order.
 Your basis to modify the court order will also be your proof that your failure to follow the order was neither willful nor contumacious.

-Modification is the defense to contempt in an Illinois divorce case.
+For most people, modification will be the preferred defense to contempt in an Illinois divorce case.

 Proceeding With An Illinois Divorce Case While In Contempt